karazijal/fit/README.md

-Code for FIT tool of library fault injection project, part of Part II Computer Science Tripos.
+Code for FIT tool of library fault injection project, part of Part II Computer Science Tripos Personal Project.

 Email for copy of the dissertation.
 Note this is a public port of the original project.